-I believe that this kind of cross requirement is derived from the computations of vision efficiency or vision disabilities used for insurance, social security, or legal compensation for vision loss.
-In many of these situations, the visual disability is computed using a linear weighting formula such as where, K and C are the weighting coefficients.
+I believe that this kind of cross requirements are derived from the computations of vision efficiency or vision disabilities used for insurance, social security, or legal compensation for vision loss.
+In many of these situations the visual disability is computed using a linear weighting formula such as where, K and C are the weighting coefficients.
 This formulation implies that an improvement in the VF may compensate for a loss of visual acuity and vice versa.
-An example of such explicit thinking is present in Fishman et al's (1981) study on driving with RP, that compared driving records with various measures of visual efficiency.
+An example of such explicit thinking is present in Fishman et al's (1981) study on driving with RP that compared driving records with various measures of visual efficiency.
 They implemented such a formulation to determine visual efficiency.
 While such formulations that are used to compute overall visual score may be appropriate for various social or medical-legal applications, they should not be interpreted to mean that one of these functions could compensate for a loss in the other for the purpose of driving.
 I am aware of no evidence to support such an accounting, and therefore, they should not be applied in licensing decisions.

-$$Disability = K.$$ (visual acuity score) + C. (field score) (1)
+$$Disability = K \ (visual \ acuity \ score) + C \ (field \ score), \tag{1}$$